Sienci-Labs/Resources/lmmk2/lmk2-handbook/lmk2-project-finishing.md

 1. **Apply Final Coat**:
    - After applying the desired number of layers (typically 2-3), let the project dry completely before moving on to sealing
 1. **Finishing Touches**:
-   - Remove Painter’s Tape: carefully peel off the tape to reveal clean edges
+   - Remove Painter's Tape: carefully peel off the tape to reveal clean edges
    - Cure the Paint: allow the final coat to cure fully (up to 24 hours) before using or moving the piece

 ### Painting Tips & Videos